 Stool Toxin Tests

 EIAs can be used to detect C. difficile toxins in stool, but available tests vary widely in sensitivity.
-It has been recommended that only the higher sensitivity toxin EIA tests be offered in clinical laboratories.
+The IDSA and SHEA recommend that only the higher sensitivity toxin EIA tests be offered in clinical laboratories.
 Where offered, this testing should be performed in conjunction with GDH testing and/or NAAT.

 Glutamate Dehydrogenase Test

 GDH is an enzyme produced by both toxigenic and nontoxigenic C. difficile.
 An EIA can be used to detect GDH antigen.
-Although the GDH test is a rapid initial test, it does not detect toxin production, only the presence of the C. difficile organism.
+Although the GDH test is a rapid initial test, it detects only the presence of the C. difficile organism and not toxin production.
 It is also less sensitive than the tcdB PCR (NAAT).

 Other Testing (Useful Only in Certain Situations)

-The former gold standard test, toxigenic culture (TC) involves the culturing of C. difficile from stool; cytotoxic assays are then used to test isolates for cytotoxin production.
+Toxigenic culture (TC), formerly the gold standard test, involves the culturing of C. difficile from stool; cytotoxic assays are then used to test isolates for cytotoxin production.
 This method can require ≥96 hours and has limited diagnostic utility.
 Its results reflect toxin production in vitro, which may not correlate with toxin production in vivo.

 Cell Culture Cytotoxicity Assay

 Another reference standard is the cell culture cytotoxic assay, which can detect toxins in stool filtrate.
 This test can be used to identify cell rounding that is characteristic of cell exposure to toxins, and is more likely to detect toxin B than toxin A. The cell culture cytotoxicity assay is qualitative, subjective, requires 24 to 48 hours for incubation, and is not widely used.